-Add cocoa butter and baking chocolate to a double boiler (or a bowl fit over a pot with water).
+- Add cocoa butter (2 ounces) and unsweetened baking chocolate (2 ounces) to a double boiler (or a bowl fit over a pot with water).

 - I was able to make 24 bites from this low carb dark chocolate recipe, which is reflected in the nutritional information below.
 If you make smaller/bigger bites, the nutritional information will be different per bite.